-That’s why it’s vital to look for a fishing pack that is strong, durable, and well constructed.
+That’s why it’s vital to look for a quality fishing pack that is strong, durable, and well constructed.
 You want something that will last you for a good few years.

-Waterproofing: Yes or No?
+Waterproofing Design: Yes or No?

 This might sound like a trick question – you’ll be on the water, so waterproofing is a necessity, isn’t it?
 But it’s not quite as straight-forward as that.